crash5band/MikuMikuWorld/README.md

 **English** / [日本語](./README.ja.md)

-# MikuMikuWorld
+# MikuMikuWorldForProsekaR
-A chart editor and viewer for the mobile rhythm game Project Sekai Colorful Stage feat.
+A forked, is an chart editor and viewer for the mobile rhythm game Project Sekai Colorful Stage feat.
 Hatsune Miku.

 ## Features:
 - Import and export Sliding Universal Score (\*.sus) files.